AlgoBitConsulting/scatteringWaveletsNetwork/README.md

 # Intention of this project

 This project uses scattering wavelet networks for image processing and classification which is so far typically done with convolutional neuronal networks (CNNs).
-The theory is due to St´ephane &#233;
+The theory is due to St&#233;phane Mallat,